cschpc/student-cluster-competition-2024/advertisements/mainos-ainejarjestot.md

 WHAT: An International Student cluster competition (https://sc24.supercomputing.org/students/student-cluster-competition/)
 WHERE: Part of the student program of Supercomputing Conference '24
 WHEN: Apply before 31.1.
-WHY: To learn about High-performance computing and to compete in an international Hackathon!
+WHY: To learn about supercomputing and to compete in an international Hackathon!